opensearch-project/documentation-website/_dashboards/quickstart.md

 - Analyze your data by querying and filtering, viewing results in a table, and examining documents.
 - Create histograms to display the distribution of your data.

-The following steps give you a basic overview about using the Discover tool:
+Follow these steps to use the Discover tool:

 1. From the OpenSearch Dashboards navigation menu, choose **Discover**.
 2. On the **Discover** page, choose the index pattern `opensearch_dashboards_sample_data_flights` from the dropdown menu on the upper-left side of the page.